-Routine Name

-This list of pre-set routines and commands can be used for system maintenance.
+Routine Name This list of pre-set routines and commands can be used for system maintenance.
 Some of these commands are also available on the Auto Maint tab.
 You can also create custom routines which appear in the Routine Name drop-down menu after you save the routine.
 Commands you can add to routines.
 Wash - Sends distilled water through the fluidic lines in the system.
 It pulls the fluid from a well or from the reservoir and runs it completely through the system to the waste receptacle.
 Alcohol Flush - Removes air bubbles from the sample tubing and the cuvette using 70% isopropanol or 70% ethanol.
 The alcohol flush takes about 5 minutes.
 Sanitize - Uses the off-plate reagent area, because only the reservoir can accommodate the amount of fluid necessary to sanitize the instrument.
 The sanitize command performs a similar function as the alcohol flush command, but uses a 0.6% sodium hypochlorite solution with no additives to decontaminate sample lines and the cuvette after biohazard contact.
-Sanitize as part of your daily shutdown routine after biohazard contact.
+Sanitize as part of your daily shutdown routine after bio- hazard contact.

-NOTE: Sodium hypochlorite solutions containing small amounts of sodium chloride (NaCl), sodium carbonate (Na2CO3), sodium hydroxide (NaOH), and other pH buffers may be used.
-Do not use sodium hypochlorite solutions containing film-forming agents, such as Diallyldimethylammonium Chloride (DADMAC), or other additives.

 NOTE: The xPONENT® for MAGPIX® software may refer to a 0.6% sodium hypochlorite solution with no additives as '10% to 20% household bleach'.

-Commands

-Clean - Aspirates a cleaning reagent such as a 0.6% sodium hypochlorite solution with no additives or sodium hydroxide.
+Commands Clean - Aspirates a cleaning reagent such as 0.6% sodium hypochlorite solution with no additives or sodium hydroxide.

-NOTE: Sodium hypochlorite solutions containing small amounts of sodium chloride (NaCl), sodium carbonate (Na2CO3), sodium hydroxide (NaOH), and other pH buffers may be used.
-Do not use sodium hypochlorite solutions containing film-forming agents, such as Diallyldimethylammonium Chloride (DADMAC), or other additives.

 NOTE: The xPONENT® for MAGPIX® software may refer to a 0.6% sodium hypochlorite solution with no additives as '10% to 20% household bleach'.
 Soak - Prevents salt crystals from forming in the probe due to air exposure.
 Soaking the probe replaces drive fluid in the probe with water.
 You should perform the soak function at the end of each day.
-The system uses at least 250 μ L of distilled water.
+The system uses at least 250 $\mu$ L of distilled water.
 Rinse - Performs a rinse.
 Prime - Removes air bubbles from the system's fluidic pathways by drawing drive fluid from the drive fluid bottle.
 You do not need to supply solution in a plate.

-CAL - Performs a calibration.

 VER - Performs a verification.
 Fluidics - Runs fluidics.
 Clear Clears the highlighted command in the Command Sequence list.
 Clear All Clears all commands in the Command Sequence list.
-Different buttons appear at the bottom right of the window, depending on your selections in the window.
+Different button ns appear at the bottom right of the window, depending on your selections in the window.
 Command Sequence Lists the routines in order in the Command Sequence list.
 The list includes the name of each command, location, reagent status, and any additional information.

 Self Test - Performs a self-diagnostic to see if the system and all operations are functioning correctly.

 NOTE: You should perform a Self Test as part of your scheduled weekly maintenance.

 Report - Opens the Reports tab with Calibration and Verification Reports selected in the Report drop-down menu.
 Click Generate to view the selected report.

 Import - Imports the routine file.
+Choose a file and click Open.

 Cancel - Cancels changes made to the default location of one of the commands in the Command Sequence.
 Cancel only displays if changes have been made to the command sequence.